Search

 Late masterpieces

-"Rethinking Beethoven X" was the working title for the new composition by Jens Joneleit, which Beethoven expert Jan Caeyers and his orchestra Le Concert Olympique will present in Berlin.
-With this work, Beethoven's sketches for his 10th Symphony are brought to new life.
+"Rethinking Beethoven X" was the working title of Jens Joneleit's new composition, which Beethoven expert Jan Caeyers and his orchestra Le Concert Olympique are presenting in Berlin.
+This work brings Beethoven's sketches for his 10th Symphony to new life.

-Schubert's Unfinished Symphony and Mozart's Clarinet Concerto, like Beethoven's sketches for his 10th Symphony, were written during the last phase of their creators' lives.
-Only a few days before his death, Beethoven repeated in a letter his firm intention to complete his 10th Symphony - which, unfortunately, did not come to pass.
+Schubert's Unfinished and Mozart's Clarinet Concerto, as well as Beethoven's sketches for his 10th Symphony, were written in the last phase of their creators' lives.
+Just a few days before his death, Beethoven repeated in a letter his firm intention to complete his 10th Symphony - which unfortunately never came to pass.
 "Rethinking Beethoven X" was the working title of Jens Joneleit's new composition, which he wrote on behalf of Le Concert Olympique.
-With it, Beethoven's sketches for his 10th Symphony are brought to new life.
-Joneleit's guiding idea is a journey of the incarnate Beethoven into the future.
-It is thus not a historical reconstruction, but a contemporary realization of Beethoven's intentions.
-This new piece is juxtaposed with Schubert's Symphony in B minor, D 759, probably the best known example of an unfinished work.
+It revives Beethoven's sketches for his 10th Symphony.
+Joneleit's guiding idea is to take the Beethoven in the flesh on a journey into the future.
+It is therefore not a historical reconstruction, but a contemporary realization of Beethoven's intentions.
+This new piece is juxtaposed with Schubert's Symphony in B minor, D 759, probably the best-known example of an unfinished work.

 Mozart's Clarinet Concerto in A major, K. 622, which the composer completed two months before his death, concludes the programme.
-The combination of the dark ground color of this piece with a relativizing, almost witty counter-mood is an expression of Mozart's ambivalent attitude toward his fate during this phase of his life.
+The combination of the dark basic color of this piece with a relativizing, almost humorous counter-mood is an expression of Mozart's ambivalent attitude towards his fate in this phase of his life.
 Sabine Meyer plays the original version for basset clarinet, a larger and therefore deeper and darker sounding clarinet.

 Schubert: Symphony in B minor, D. 759 "The Unfinished"